mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 Basically - after save you should not use this context anymore as it could be invalid, you should use new context for another operation.
 However if you need you can experiment with `AfterSaveBehavior`.

 If you start transaction by your own I recommend to use `AfterSaveBehavior.DoNothing` in configuration and after successful commit call `ProcessAfterSave` method from result with parameter you want.

+### Relationships

+This limitation is connected with the previous one.
+If you want to add within one transaction an entity and some dependent entities you can't use auto increment primary key.
+This will work only with primary key value generated in your code.

 ## Known issues